-Here is what they "saw" at the time, and how many of us today respected the plans.
-I marked the more or less accurate forecasts for 2020 in green, the more or less wrong ones in red, the “ongoing” ones in blue.
+Here is what they "saw" at the time, and how many of us today complied with the plans.
+I marked the more or less accurate forecasts for 2020 in green, the more or less wrong ones in red, the "ongoing" ones in blue.

 December 30, 1996 - The XNUMXst century will belong to China.
 This will be the era of Asian tigers and dragons.

 When Bay Street bankers sound like Himalayan gurus, you know the world is turning upside down.
 Welcome to the eve of the 21st century.
 With the approach of the next millennium, there are now only 36 months left, everyone has become futurists.